Support our Nonprofit Magazine!

 Opening Up to Others about Your Seasonal Affective Disorder

-I know it is difficult opening up to others regarding your problems, but by speaking up, you may, in turn, be helping others by helping yourself!
+I know it’s difficult to open up to others; however, by speaking up, you may, in turn, be helping others by helping yourself.

 I wish you all the best for the end of this year and for the upcoming year.
 The best is yet to come.